The city of Anniston in Calhoun County, Alabama has been involved in some of the country’s most historic events.

-These artefacts include Hitler’s silver tea service, a bullet firing flute, and a James Bond style ink pen which fires a .22!
-If you wish to delve a little deeper into the museum archives, schedule a tour and step behind the scenes to discover an intriguing selection of medieval and cold-war weaponry.
+These artifacts include Hitler’s silver tea service, a bullet firing flute, and a James Bond style ink pen which fires a .22!
+If you wish to delve a little deeper into the museum archives, I recommend to schedule a tour and step behind the scenes to discover an intriguing selection of medieval and cold-war weaponry.

 9. Freedom Rider’s Park

 In 1955, in Montgomery, Alabama, an African-American woman, Rosa Parks stood up for her rights when instructed to relinquish her bus seat for a white passenger.
 The incident reverberated throughout the USA and thus began the Civil Rights Movement.